saklani-karan/jsonv/README.md

-# VJSON Module
+# JSONV Module

-The VJSON module is a TypeScript class that allows you to load and parse Variable JSON (VJSON) objects, which are JSON objects containing variables.
-This module enables you to inject variables into the loaded VJSON file at runtime.
+The jsonv module is a TypeScript class that allows you to load and parse Variable JSON (JSONV) objects, which are JSON objects containing variables.
+This module enables you to inject variables into the loaded jsonv file at runtime.

 ## Table of Contents